18 days from £3940 per person

 Shahpura Bagh is an oasis of comfort on a journey through Rajasthan, The family property has welcomed travellers for many years with warmth and hospitality.

 The marble Jain temples at Ranakpur are incredibly ornate and delicate.
 Over 1444 exquisitely-carved pillars support the building, which honours the founder of the Jain religion.

 Chhatra Sagar is a romantic camp, beautifully situated at the edge of a large lake.
 Relax, walk, unwind, visit the local villages and enjoy the abundant birdlife.

 Today depart the UK on the Virgin Atlantic flight to Delhi.
 (N)

 Day 2 Arrive Delhi

-Arrive into Delhi and stay for two nights at the Claridges Hotel.
+Arrive into Delhi and stay for two nights at Le Meridien New Delhi.
+Alternatively upgrade to the Claridges Hotel or the Imperial Hotel.
 Delhi is India's capital and a city of two halves.
-Old Delhi—the heart of Muslim India between the 17th and 19th centuries—is an historic district of grand mosques, majestic forts and crumbling monuments.
+Old Delhi - the heart of Muslim India between the 17th and 19th centuries - is an historic district of grand mosques, majestic forts and crumbling monuments.
 In contrast New Delhi, with its large government buildings, wide tree-lined avenues and pretty white-washed bungalows was purpose-built in the 1930s by the British as a colonial capital and remains the epicentre of Indian political power.
 (B)

 Day 3 Delhi to Kota – by train